hadigal/speech_assignment/README.md

-- This repo maintains the assignments for course CS602: Speech Processing using Deep Learning course.
+- This repo maintains the assignments for course **CS602: Speech Processing using Deep Learning**.